 areppim: information, pure and simple

-The covid-19 pandemic is taking its toll on the U.S. federal finances.
-The gap between GDP and a skyrocketing federal debt is taking a gargantuan shape.
+The covid-19 pandemic took its toll on the U.S. federal finances.
+The gap between GDP and a skyrocketing federal debt took a gargantuan shape.
 The future looks ominous for the average US taxpayer, and for that matter, for everybody in the U.S. and elsewhere, exception made of the ultra-rich and of the opportunistic profiteers.
 The pandemic took just three months to turn the tables of the world economy, brutally exposing its frailties.

-As if one evil were not enough, at the beginning of 2022, the USA succeeded in getting Russia to embark on a military adventure which Washington hopes will bleed the Russian forces dry.
-After the Afghan fiasco, the USA could finally record a nice victory.
-And without losing a single American life, because it is Ukraine that provides the cannon fodder.
-The economic effects of this proxy war are already being felt around the world.
-It cannot be ruled out that a new world war with incalculable consequences could break out.
+As if one evil were not enough, at the beginning of 2022, the USA succeeded in lure Russia into a military enterprise in Ukraine which, Washington hopes, should bleed to death the Russian nation militarily, economically and politically.
+After the Afghan fiasco, the USA might finally record a nice victory.
+And without losing a single American life, at least officially

 The US federal debt has ran on the fast track since 2009, overtook GDP in 2012, and keeps faring ahead of GDP since 2017.
 Presidents G.W.
 Bush and Obama's huge budget deficits have compounded the problem, adding to the burden.
 Trump's presidency, with its flurry of tax hand-outs, and trade war tariffs, did not contribute to close the gap.
 The economic standstill caused by the 2020 coronavirus pandemic will certainly enlarge the chasm between federal debt and GDP.
 The combined effect of the pandemic and the war in Ukraine on supplies has led to a rise in prices that threatens economies with inflation and anemic growth.
 It is likely that at 125 percent of GDP, the US federal debt will climb to higher levels.
 The federal administration enjoys the benefit of a (so far) co-operative Federal Reserve willing to buy whatever amounts of debt the former decides to sell.
 Creating money becomes a handy expedient to finance the debt, especially when the rest of the world is avid, sometimes only resigned, to collect dollar bills.
 The print shop sleight of hand can hardly be seen as a sensible solution to the debt issue.
 It comes heavy on the taxpayer.
 It is a hindrance to sound, future-building investment.
 It may induce second thoughts in the minds of all dollar labeled currency holders about the soundness of the US dollar as a reserve currency.
 However, short of being an ever-lasting solution, it is likely to still enjoy plenty of easy-going days.